 Select a an exam type

-Students need to have a first or second class honours degree in a relevant subject.
+Students should hold a first or second class honours degree in one of the following subjects: Computer Science, Computing, Computing and Information Systems, Software Engineering, Games Computing, Artificial Intelligence, Data Science, or Cyber Security.
 Knowledge of object-oriented programming concepts and a good mathematical framework are required.

 Students living in